msoliveira11/origin_assignment/README.md

 >>> run_tests.main()

 If you wish to import the code to your own application, you may:
 - Import the calculation class.
-Please check "calc_interface.py" lines 12 and 15
+Please check "calc_interface.py" lines 14 and 21
-to see an example.
-- Import the interface file.
-Please check "run_tests.py" lines 11 and 110
 to see an example.